Shinmera/qt-libs/README.md

 * You can run both x86 and x86-64 versions of your implementation, but not both at the same time.
 * You do *not* need to install or download Qt itself.
 Qt-libs will download a precompiled version.
 * Drakma requires OpenSSL to download the archives.
 See <https://slproweb.com/products/Win32OpenSSL.html>.
 This is only required for the first-time setup.
 After that, drakma will not be loaded and you do not need to ship the SSL dlls for things to work.
-* QtTest is not available as it fails to build.
+* QtTest is not available as it fails to build and despite hours being spent on it I cannot figure out how to fix it.

 ### Linux